Gulfstream 550 Evacuation Crewmember Training

 This course is ideal for owners, mechanics, frequent flyers and family members to help prepare them for an unexpected, emergency aircraft evacuation.

 The course is offered on demand and costs $275 per person, with a minimum fee of $1100 per class for up to four people.
 With classes larger than eight or more we usually run two sessions.
 The course is offered at CAPS facility in Van Nuys, CA.

 CAPS 135.331 Emergency Crewmember Training

-Evacuation Specialist training does not replace the annual required 135.331 training for professional flight deck and cabin services personnel.
-However, a “flight attendant” who attends CAPS 135.331 weekly Emergency Crewmember Training course is qualified to perform the G550 Evacuation Specialist function as well.
+Evacuation crewmember training does not replace the annual required 135.331 training for professional flight deck and cabin services personnel.
+However, a “flight attendant” who attends CAPS 135.331 weekly Emergency Crewmember Training course is qualified to perform the G550 Evacuation Crewmember function as well.

 To schedule this course, please contact us directly at (818) 997-0512.

 - Contract / credit card clients must pay 7 business days prior to class.

 - Students may reschedule or cancel reservations, without penalty, only if notice is given 72 hours before the scheduled training.